teslamate-org/teslamate/website/docs/guides/api.md

 MyTeslaMate also provides streaming by [reproducing the old streaming from the data sent by Telemetry](https://github.com/MyTeslaMate/websocket).

-You need to use dedicated environment variables :
+You need to "_Pair your vehicle(s)_" on the [MyTeslamate Fleet](https://app.myteslamate.com/fleet) page and then use dedicated environment variables :

 ```yml
 # Streaming from Telemetry